The Group of Disjoint 2-Spheres in 4-Space: Computations in

-This is possible by an induction on degree, since we can use summands with $\beta=1$ and $\beta=(1-x^k)$ for arbitrary $k$. \end{proof} We leave it as a fun exercise for the reader to draw examples of classical links $L\in\mathcal L$ that realize these Kirk invariants in their $\JK$-construction, proving surjectivity in Corollary~\ref{cor:JK}.
-See also \cite{CST6}.
-We note that the original Fenn-Rolfsen example with $L$ the Whitehead link leads to $f_2 = S_A$ in the above notation!
+This is possible by an induction on degree, since we can use summands with $\beta=1$ and $\beta=(1-x^k)$ for arbitrary $k$. \end{proof}

+\begin{rem} We leave it as a fun exercise for the reader to draw examples of classical links $L\in\mathcal L$ that realize these Kirk invariants in their $\JK$-construction, proving surjectivity in Corollary~\ref{cor:JK} again.
+As a hint, one can start with the Whitehead link and apply the algebraic ideas from the next section diretly in the 3-dimensional setting. \end{rem}